jzillmann/pdf-to-markdown/examples/Adventures-Of-Sherlock-Holmes.md

 “ ‘Don’t be frightened,’ said my employer, laughing at the start which I had given.
 ‘It’s only Carlo, my mastiff.
 I call him mine, but really old Toller, my

-### ADVENTURE XII.
-THE ADVENTURE OF THE COPPER BEECHES 193

 groom, is the only man who can do anything with him.
 We feed him once a day, and not too much then, so that he is always as keen as mustard.
 Toller lets him loose every night, and God help the trespasser whom he lays his fangs upon.
 For